If you’re looking for a unique way to spend your weekend, check out this article on how to fly fish from a SUP.

 - Attach a line to the rod and reel

-- Attach a fly fishers net to the end of the line
+- Attach a fly fisher net to the end of the line

 - Attach a landing net to the front of your SUP